ets-labs/python-dependency-injector/README.rst

 Dependency Injector structure
 -----------------------------

-Dependency Injector is a microframework and has a very simple structure.
+*Dependency Injector* is a microframework and has a simple structure.

-There are 2 main entities: providers & containers.
+There are two main entities: providers and containers.

 .. image:: https://raw.githubusercontent.com/wiki/ets-labs/python-dependency-injector/img/internals.png
     :width: 100%